CodesOfSachin/JavaScript-Revision/10_classes_and_oop/notes.md

 Object literal

 - Constructor
-- Prototypes
+- Prototypes or proto_
 - Classes
 - Instances (new, this)

 ## 4 Pillars of OOP
-Abstraction
+- Abstraction
-Encapsulation
+- Encapsulation
-Inheritance
+- Inheritance
-Polymorphism
+- Polymorphism